Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 In fact, there are no grounds for either side to be accusing each other of even “material schism” based on their attitude towards Francis’ claim.
 As with material heresy, such a term does not apply to this situation at all.

-However, one can also enter into schism by separating oneself from the unity of the body – in other words, by forming a sect and refusing communion with other Catholics.
-This is a danger for many groups today, on all sides – and it is not necessitated by either conclusion, even if it can accompany both.
+While it is not schismatic to be wrong, in good faith and with reasonable grounds, about the identity of the pope, one can also enter into schism by separating oneself from the unity of the body – in other words, by forming a sect and refusing communion with other Catholics.

 The foregoing comments answer Mr Hall’s next point: